Category: Meet The Artists

 Peter Klett

-Peter Klett is an artist based in Washington State, USA.
+Peter Klett is an artist based in Washington, USA.

 Thank you to my hosts Kris and Lukas; to everyone in and around the town of Stöðvarfjörður; and to my fellow residents Adele, Elise, Fien, Lulu, Marina, and Naomi.
 I am humbled by your kindness and generosity.